F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 The Vice President for Government Affairs and General Counsel shall evaluate all requests by the Complainant that their name or other identifiable information not be shared with the Respondent or that the University take no formal action in response to a report.

 The Vice President for Government Affairs and General Counsel will assess requests for the University to take no formal action by examining the seriousness of the reported conduct, whether the reported misconduct was perpetrated with a weapon, the respective ages and roles of the Complainant and Respondent, whether there have been other reports of Discrimination, Harassment and/or Hazing by the Respondent, whether the University possesses other means to obtain relevant evidence, whether the report reveals a pattern of perpetration at a given location or by a particular group, and the rights of the Respondent to receive notice and relevant information before disciplinary action is initiated.
 The University will honor the Complainant’s request to the extent possible based on a careful balancing of the request with any legal reporting requirements, the risk of harm to any individual, and the University's duty to maintain a safe and non-discriminatory environment for all.
-The Title IX Coordinator and Director of Institutional Equity will notify the Complainant of that decision.
+The Director of Institutional Equity will notify the Complainant of that decision.

 If the University honors the request for anonymity, the University’s ability to investigate the incident and pursue disciplinary action against a Respondent may be limited.
-The University will take other appropriate steps to eliminate any such Discrimination, Harassment and/or Hazing, prevent its recurrence, and remedy its effects on the Complainant and the University community.
+The University will take other appropriate steps to eliminate any such discrimination, harassment, and/or Hazing, prevent its recurrence, and remedy its effects on the Complainant and the University community.
 Those steps may include offering appropriate supportive measures to the Complainant and/or providing targeted training and prevention programs.

 Supportive Measures